switch120/sample-react-docker/README.md

 ### Terminating Environment
 While `docker-compose` is running, press `CTRL+C`.
 Status will show Docker container instances terminating.
 If the environment is running in the background (`-d` command line param), you can use `docker-compose down` to terminate the environment.

+### Connecting to Container(s) with SSH
+If you run your environment in the background, you can use Docker's CLI to connect directly to a container that supports SSH.
+First you need to find the unique container id generated when starting the evironment.
+To do this, use the `docker ps` command.
+One entry will show your react container.
+Second, Copy that id and then this command will connect you to SSH on that container:

+`docker exec -it [copied-container-id] /bin/bash`

 ### Connecting to MySQL with a client
 MySQL running as a Docker container registers itself on the local machine, so the host is `localhost`, or more reliably `127.0.0.1` loopback address.
 The username and password (defined in `docker-compose.yml`) default to `root`, and the port is default `3306`.